 For more unofficial Disney shirts to wear on your trip to Disney World, check out my post 24 of the Best Family Disney Shirts.

-I have mentioned a few times now the Epcot Drinking around the World Passport.
+I have mentioned the Epcot Drinking around the World Passport a few times.
 This is another unofficial Disney item that a lot of people use to remember their alcoholic trip around the world.

 They usually take the form of a lanyard with a pen of some sort and spots to check off which countries you visited and write what drink you had at that country’s pavilion.